 The output trigger is a one-clock-cycle pulse that is asserted when the counter hits the 0x0000 state, and deasserted on the following clock cycle.
-It is enabled by setting the ThOTE bit in the GPTMCTL register, and can trigger SoC-level events such as ADC conversions.
+It is enabled by setting the $\mathtt{TnOTE}$ bit in the GPTMCTL register, and can trigger SoC-level events.